EugeneGohh/EugeneGohh/README.md

 ### 💼  Things that I'm currently working on:
 * Currently studying full stack engineering on Codecademy combine with free resources on FreeCodeCamp.
-* Learning some graphic design for web using Adobe XD.
+* Learning some graphic design for web using Figma.

 ### Languages and Tools: <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 <p> <!-- GitHub README Stats -->